Billhazoide/homeAuto/README.md

 [Windows](https://hexler.net/touchosc#windows), [Mac](https://hexler.net/touchosc#mac) or [Linux](https://hexler.net/touchosc#linux), to create the template with the commands and [TouchOSC bridge](https://hexler.net/pub/touchosc/touchosc-bridge-1.7.3.150-win32.exe)

 ### Setup.
-I use the Arduino IDE 1.8.1 to compile this code into arduino board, verification will display some warnings, in my case did, but this will not prevent the code to work.
-You will need to design your own display with the right commands in TouchOSC Editor to trigger the arduino ports, i highly recommend to use external power supply to the relay module, otherwise he can present malfunctioning such as high delay or even work at all.
+I use the Arduino IDE 1.8.1 to compile this code in arduino board, verification will display some warnings, in my case did, but this will not prevent the code to work.
+You will need to design your own display with the right commands in TouchOSC Editor to trigger the arduino ports, i highly recommend to use external power supply to the relay module, otherwise he can present malfunctioning such as high delay or even't work at all.